Romans 1:19-32

 2. For perverting God’s glory by turning to idolatry (vv.21-25)

 The Conscience in Romans 1-3.
 It is important to understand the role of conscience in the first three chapters of Romans.
 The uneducated man (Rom.
 1:19-32) has a conscience, but because he lives in such moral and spiritual darkness his conscience does not work very well.
-The conscience is like a tape measure; it simply measures performance to a standard or datum.
+The conscience is like a measuring stick; it simply measures performance to a standard or datum.
 The more light a person has, the more accurate their conscience will function.
 The question is, what standard are you measuring against?
 The issue with the heathen man is that his standard is almost non-existent!
 Why? because his culture is so degraded that very little light shines in.
 However, this fact does not absolve the heathen man of his responsibility.
 The shortcoming of conscience is that it is easily twisted to serve our own needs.
 As we see in the next section (Rom.
 2:1-16), the educated man has more light than the heathen, but he appeases his conscience by comparing himself with others whom he considers to be “worse than I”.
-This is like using the tape measure incorrectly.
+This is like using the measuring stick incorrectly.
 The standard becomes our fellow man, rather than an absolute (unmoving) standard, which we have by Divine revelation.
 “But they, measuring themselves by themselves, and comparing themselves among themselves, are not wise” (2 Cor.
 10:12).
 When we come to the third class (Rom.
 2:17 – 3:8), we find that the conscience is correctly calibrated in the Jew, because he has the Word of God.
 In spite of having the Word of God, the Jew is in reality no better than the Gentile.
 How has the religious man managed to appease his enlightened conscience?
 He has muffled its voice through carrying on with outward religious forms.
-This is like choosing to read the tape measure wrong.
+This is like choosing to read the measuring stick wrong.
 In conclusion, we can see the utility of the conscience.
 It is a useful warning system, but a poor guide.

 A history of the human race from God’s perspective.
 These verses describe the moral history of man without a special call from God.
 Therefore it describes the unenlightened heathen at any time, and aptly the entire period from Noah to the call of Abraham, seen in the marked fruits of idolatry and immorality.
 With Abraham you get a man called out of idolatry (Josh 24, Gen 12).
 It was when things had dropped to their lowest point, that God called out a man, a family, and later a nation – for His name.